Name: Snowdogs Support Life, Kirklees

 REGISTER YOUR INTEREST TO FIND OUT MORE!Register now

-We now have officially announced our sculptures for our exciting public art trail in Autumn 2022!
-A free event for the whole of our community to enjoy, the spectacular showcase of creative talent will be put on display across Kirklees, forming an interactive Art Trail never before seen here in Kirklees.
-The sculptures that will make up the Art Trail are Snowdogs, they will bring lots of fun and colour to our towns and villages across the region.
+Snowdogs Support Life, Kirklees is coming to a town or village near you this September!
+A free event for the whole of our community to enjoy, the spectacular showcase of creative talent will be put on display across Kirklees, forming an interactive Art Trail never before seen here in West Yorkshire.

-To celebrate the care that is available to patients in their own homes and care homes in every street, village and town, 30 uniquely designed large Snowdogs and 30 mini Snowdogs will create an interactive trail across Kirklees.
+To celebrate the care that is available to patients in their own homes and care homes in every street, village and town, over 60 uniquely designed Snowdogs will create an interactive trail across Kirklees this Autumn.
 Lasting for eight weeks, the amazing installations will pop up in towns and villages throughout our region for everyone to explore and discover.
-The free public event is set to benefit the whole community, with hundreds of thousands of people expected to join in the fun.
+This free public event is set to benefit the whole community, with tens of thousands of people expected to join in the fun.

-It’s the perfect excuse to visit our great towns and villages next year.
+It’s the perfect excuse to visit our great towns and villages this September and October.
 We hope it will inspire you to get outside and explore your local communities again.

 Each bespoke Snowdog will be based on one exciting theme, which is being kept firmly under wraps for the time being.
 But you don’t have too long to wait to find out, keep your eyes peeled for more details!